-Don Sweeney is in his third season as the Bruins General Manager, as he was named to that position on May 20, 2015.
+Don Sweeney is in his fourth season as the Bruins General Manager, as he was named to that position on May 20, 2015.
 He oversees all aspects of the team's hockey operations and he also serves the club as an Alternate Governor on the NHL's Board of Governors.

 He is the eighth man to hold that position, is the fourth who also played for the team (joining Hap Emms, Milt Schmidt and Mike O'Connell) and is the first former Boston draft pick to rise to that post.
+The team's three-year record with Sweeney at the helm is 136-82-28 for a .610 win percentage, which ranks sixth in the NHL over that span.

 Sweeney's ascension to the head of the club's hockey operations continues his long legacy with the club, as he began as the team's eighth pick, 166th overall, in the 1984 NHL Entry Draft and moved through the organization as a player for 15 seasons and in various front office capacities for nine years prior to assuming his current position.